pscedu/psc-wpdocs/hpnssh/faq.md

 ***Q: I'm having a lot of problems using HPN-SSH.
 Can you help me?***

 A: We will certainly do our best but please try see PSC's TCP Tuning page first.
-If you are still having problems then contact us at hpn-ssh@psc.edu and include the following information:
+If you are still having problems then contact us at hpn-ssh@psc.edu or on our [github issues tracker](https://github.com/rapier1/hpn-ssh/issues) and include the following information:

 - The version of the operating system on both sides of the connection
 - The version of HPN-SSH you are using